 Tumblr’s blog-like function allows account-holders to use the platform in order to create diaries of their daily lives, to post different types of information that inspires them, as well as to liveblog about events as they happen or about TV shows as they are aired.
-The platform supports seven different types of posts, such as text posts, whether plain or accompanied by images, hyperlinks or videos, but also photo posts, quote posts, link post, chat posts, audio posts and video posts, whether uploaded from a device or imported from websites such as Vimeo or YouTube.
+The platform supports several different types of posts, such as text posts, whether plain or accompanied by images, hyperlinks or videos, but also photo posts, quote posts, link post, chat posts, audio posts and video posts, whether uploaded from a device or imported from websites such as Vimeo or YouTube.
 The social media function allows users to “like” and/or reblog a post.
 Another function permits communication between different accounts, although users can also chose to keep their content private.
 The website uses the followers-based system made famous by Twitter, where interested users can follow other users' blogs, whether they are friends, strangers or even celebrities.
-One of the most well-known Tumblr accounts is that of the White House, which shares both formal and informal posts, such as GIFs of now former President Barack Obama singing or the First Lady’s workout plan.

 This text provides general information.
 Statista assumes no